 Solo Marketer: The Jack Or Jill Of All Trades

 Are you a solo marketer?
 Then you realize that you’re expected to be a “Jack or Jill of all trades.”
-A solo marketer’s role is everything from business development, to website updates, to public relations, to managing graphic design (not to mention helping about every one with their individual marketing needs) and typically with less budget and support.
+A solo marketer’s role is everything from business development to website updates to public relations to managing graphic design (not to mention helping about every one with their individual marketing needs) and typically with a smaller budget and not as much support.

 No doubt this can bring stress and cause apprehension about the firm’s long-term viability.